-If you are from the USA, then you are very familiar with the latest student debt crisis upcoming with the next generations.
+If you are from the USA, then you are very familiar wi th the latest student debt crisis upcoming with the next generations.
 According to the New York Federal Reserve, as of the fourth quarter in 2016, the total student loan debt was 1.37 trillion with an increase of 78 billion just in 2016.
+With the concern on how to pay back a student loan, younger entrepreneurs have a tougher time to consider starting their own businesses.

 Debt and Planning

-The first thing to do when approaching debt reducing plan is attaining a payment schedule, goal, and of course a positive attitude.
+The first thing to do when approaching a debt reducing plan is attaining a payment schedule, goal, and of course a positive attitude.
 If the borrower has racked up other debts then he/she needs to tackle the highest rates first and consider what decisions they made to get into this situation.
 In order to understand the best payments, the borrower needs to know where to find a student loan consolidation payment calculator.
+Also, be sure to use this Public Service Loan Forgiveness Eligibility Assessment tool to determine your eligibility for complete forgiveness of your federal student loan debt after 10 years of qualifying payments.

 Student Loan Consolidation